surister/cratedb-guide/docs/admin/upgrade/planning.rst

 Back up and plan recovery
 -------------------------

 Perform a cluster-wide backup of your production CrateDB and ensure you have a reliable recovery mechanism in place.
-Read more in the `snapshots`_ documentation.
+Read more in the :ref:`snapshots <crate-reference:snapshot-restore>` documentation.

 For the newly written records, you should consider using a mechanism to queue them (e.g. message queue), so these messages can be replayed if needed.